800-450-6118

 Doctors use the open carpal tunnel release surgery procedure more often.
 It's more popular and safer than the endoscopic procedure.
 See this article for specific details.

 The endoscopic procedure's big advantage is the reduced trauma caused by the smaller incision(s).
-And the resultant carpal tunnel surgery scar is barely noticeable.
-But this method is not as safe as the open method because of the limited visibility.
-As s result, accidentally cutting a nerve or blood vessel can occur.
+And the resultant carpal tunnel surgery scar is much smaller.
+But this method is not as safe as the open technique because of the limited visibility.
+As a result, accidentally cutting a nerve or blood vessel can occur.

-The post-surgical recovery results and success rates are about the same using both procedures.
+The post-surgical recovery results and success rates are about the same for both procedures.

 The two main types of carpal tunnel surgery scars.